USGS-R/LSTM_temp2/README.md

 ## Run model

 First, set the forcing file name, site attributes name, batch size and hidden layer sizes in StreamTemp-Integ.py on the line numbers shown.
-Note that you only specify the base filename here, the directories (`in/forcing` and `in/attr`) are specified elsewhere.
+Note that you only specify the base filename here;
+the directories (`in/forcing` and `in/attr`) are specified elsewhere.

 ```